taoensso/carmine/README.md

 Accession could not complete the requests.
 [Detailed benchmark information] (https://docs.google.com/spreadsheet/ccc?key=0AuSXb68FH4uhdE5kTTlocGZKSXppWG9sRzA5Y2pMVkE) is available on Google Docs.

 In principle it should be possible to get close to the theoretical maximum performance of a JVM-based client.
 This will be an ongoing effort.

 But please note that my first concern for Carmine is **performance-per-unit-power** rather than *absolute performance*.
 For example Carmine willingly pays a small throughput penalty to support binary-safe arguments and again to have composable commands.

+Likewise, I'll happily trade 1% less throughput for 10% extra codebase simplicity.

 ## Testing